 Dedicate: In the Jewish tradition, learning is believed to carry within it the power to repair, to heal, and to transform.
 It is our custom at SVARA, as it has been the custom in many yeshivas in the world for thousands of years, to begin our learning by directing that power to someone or something in need of healing, strength, or encouragement.
 Or you might dedicate your learning to someone in whose honor or memory you would like to learn, perhaps someone whom you think would be very proud to know that you’re learning in this moment.
 Hold the person, people, or community you’d like to dedicate your learning to, in your mind and heart, and then say “I’d like to dedicate my learning today to _______.”
 Feel free to explain to your chevruta or your learning comrades why this dedication is on your mind.

 Bless: The blessing for Torah study closes dedications and elevates learning into the realm of mitzvah, the language that the Rabbis used for what mattered most to them.
-You can find the blessing for Torah study on page ___ of this packet.
+You can find the blessing for Torah study here.

 Learn: Now you’re ready to start learning!